PostHog/posthog.com/contents/blog/why-product-engineering-is-so-fun.md

 For me, it's simple.
 Having fun while working is highly correlated with my job satisfaction.
 It sounds obvious, but I've seen many people sacrifice the fun they have for some _thing_ that gives them more money, status, or just the feeling of progressing up the ladder, even if they have no idea where that ladder leads.

-When we find activities we enjoy, our brains want us to do them again and again – see this piece on the [neuroscience of fun](https://hub.jhu.edu/magazine/2016/summer/neuroscience-of-fun/) for why.
+When we find activities we enjoy, our brains want us to do them again and again.
 This has a couple interesting ramifications in a work context:

 1) If we're having fun doing our work, we will actively look forward to and pursue it more than normal.